IvanGoncharov/graphql-constraints-spec/README.md

 Some ideas:

 **Variant1**:
-Allows to provide single error for multiple constraints but not intuitive structure
+Allows to provide a single error for multiple constraints but not intuitive structure
 ```
 age: Float @numberValue(
-  minimum: 0,
+  min: 0,
-  maximum: 100,
+  max: 100,
   errors: [{
-    constraints: [minimum, maximum]
+    constraints: [min, max]
-    message: "Invalid age ${value}, should be between ${minimum} and ${maximum} years"
+    message: "Invalid age ${value}, should be between ${min} and ${max} years"
     code: "AGE_OUT_OF_RANGE"
   }]
 )